 CTRL + H: search.
 This shortcut, used from anywhere in Eclipse, opens the Search dialog.
 You can use this dialog (shown below) to search for just about anything in the Eclipse workbench.
 You can look for a file, a piece of text, a piece of Java code (example: class, method, field), or just about anything.
 The Search dialog is a powerful tool and offers many options.
 You could write an entire tutorial on this tool alone.

 As a simple example, you have a class CustomerSSN and you need to change (refactor) the code in this class.
 So, your first question is, ‘Where is CustomerSSN used?’
 Using the Search dialog, you can check for all references to the CustomerSSN within the source files of your Workspace.

 Once you press the Search button, a separate Search view opens providing you all the places where CustomerSSN was found.

 Power Feature: Code Assist Using Camel Case.
 Eclipse has put some ‘smarts’ into the code assistant to help you select and write code faster.
 Specifically, the code assistant is aware of camel casing.
 If code abides by camel casing naming conventions, code assist uses camel case patterns to find code faster.
 In the example below, I need to create a new BadCustomerIDException.
 By providing the upper case characters of the class name, code assist knows to find a type matching the camel case characters when called on.

 Similarly, if I need to call on a setter method, I simply ask code assist for help finding a setter method using ‘s’ and the first uppercase character of the field.

 Well, that’s it for day 1.
 Try these shortcuts and the feature out as often as you can.
-Come back tomorrow for the continuation of this training.
+Come back tomorrow for the continuation of this Eclipse tutorial.